EricThomson/ctdml/docs/week4.md

 # Week 4: Transfer learning and object detection
 This week introduces students to training models, as well as object detection pipelines and metrics.
-Students will modify and fine-tune existing models for a  image classification problem.
+Students will learn about transfer learning with an image classification problem (learning the difference in a hands-on way, between feature extraction and fine-tuning).
 The week concludes with demo on object detection and illustrate metrics on object detection pipelines (mAP, IoU).

 ## Focus
 - Understand what transfer learning is and why it’s useful